ahmadawais/WPDOEE/README.md

 # WordPress + DigitalOcean + EasyEngine

 These are my slides for WordPress + DigitalOcean Meetup.
-Learn how you can get started with hosting your WordPress site by yourself with DigitalOcean along with EasyEngine\
+Learn how you can get started with hosting your WordPress site by yourself with DigitalOcean along with EasyEngine.

 - [Check the slides](http://talkwpdoee.ahmadawais.com/) hosted here on GitHub.
 - [Check the Video](https://ahmda.ws/vid_wpdoee) to learn how to setup WordPress with DigitalOcean + EasyEngine